-The BMO International Marathon is a major running event in Vancouver in early May that attracts thousands of runners and tens of thousands of spectators.
+The Vancouver International Marathon is a major running event in early May that attracts thousands of runners and tens of thousands of spectators.

 In this article you’ll find information about the following:

 Click any of the above links to jump to a specific topic, or continue reading to learn all about the Vancouver International Marathon.

 The Vancouver International Marathon is the City of Vancouver’s only Boston-qualifying marathon (although there are a couple of others elsewhere in the Lower Mainland).
 It’s also one of the most prestigious marathons in the world and attracts participants from as many as five dozen countries each year.

 The next Vancouver Marathon takes place on May 1st, 2022, with a virtual event as well for all of April and May due to continued concerns about the coronavirus.

 Vancouver Marathon Event in 2022